firebase/php-jwt/README.md

 Using Cached Key Sets
 ---------------------

-The `CachedKeySet` class can be used to fetch JWK keys from a public URI.
+The `CachedKeySet` class can be used to fetch and cache JWKS (JSON Web Key Sets) from a public URI.
 This has the following advantages:

 1. The results are cached for performance
 2. If an unrecognized key is requested, the cache is refreshed, to accomodate for key rotation.
+3. If rate limiting is enabled, the JWKS URI will not make more than 10 requests a second.

 ```php
 use Firebase\JWT\CachedKeySet;